alonsodomin/kamon-cloudwatch/README.md

   }
 }
 ```

-- module should start when Kamon is started, you should see "Starting the Kamon CloudWatch extension" in your console output.

 # AWS Cloudwatch Example
 - log on to Cloudwatch, the metrics will be appearing on 'Custom namespaces' section under "Metrics" menu, i.e.: